Phoenix Child Custody Lawyer

 Maricopa County has in the past provided certain “guidelines” regarding parenting time.
 However, every case is different.
 These guidelines are not set in stone, nor do they state which parent (i.e., mother or father) is considered the primary parent.
 Rather, the Court looks at what is in the children’s best interests.
 Sometimes it is best that one of the parents is the primary residential parent.
 Sometimes it is best if the parties have equal time.

-Arizona Statutes provide that the courts cannot base its parenting decisions upon a parent’s gender (i.e., there is no presumption in favor of mothers or fathers).
+Arizona Statutes provide that the courts cannot base its parenting decisions upon a parent’s or child’s gender (i.e., there is no presumption in favor of mothers or fathers).
 As such, Courts over time are more and more likely to grant equal parenting time so long as both parents are fit and able to take on the responsibilities of equal parenting time and act reasonably with the children and other parent.

 Click to view the Arizona’s Parenting Time Guidelines.